-Remember, even if you, as a buyer, discover a defect in the property, you can always seek to negotiate with the seller rather than terminating the contract.
+Remember, even if you discover a defect in the property, you can always seek to negotiate with the seller rather than terminating the contract.
 Talk to the real estate agent or your lawyer about your options so you can make an informed decision.